Fed aims to revamp laws ensuring access to credit for low and moderate income families

 There’s agreement among three different financial regulators — the Fed, the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corporation — that the CRA should be revised to keep apace with online banking.
 But there’s plenty of disagreement over how to do so.

 In May, the OCC moved to overhaul the anti-redlining law by putting out a rule that would create a more objective framework for grading banks.
 The rule was swiftly criticized by Democrats and community groups that argued that the rule’s measures were too broad and did not give enough weigh to what individual communities need.
-The FDIC signed onto the proposal but stopped short of participating in the final rule.

-The Fed has not joined the Office of the Comptroller of the Current and the Federal Deposit Insurance Corporation in their proposals.
+The Fed has not joined the Office of the Comptroller of the Currency.